Dogs & Tick Prevention: Your Simple Guide

 For those who live in tick-heavy areas, it’s smart to use a combination of these medicines in summertime (surprise, every inch of the continental United States is home to one or more species of tick).

-What to Look for in an Anti-Tick Product
+What to Look for in Tick Prevention Products for Your Dog

 The first thing to make sure of is that the products you’re using are FDA-approved.
 Tick prevention medicines, whether topical or oral, contain strong active ingredients.